sachin17081998/notes/README.md

 # notes_repo
-Personal repo to keep noted from diffrent topics in MD format
+Personal repo to keep noted from<br> diffrent topics in MD format